 Academic Programs Admission Requirements For International Students

 We are happy to have international students study with us at Atlantic School of Theology.
 We have multiple options for studying both online and in person.
-Here is information that will be helpful as you consider applying at AST.
+Please note that AST Diploma Programs do not qualify for a Canadian Study Visa

 The academic pre-requisite for admission to the Master of Divinity Program (MDiv), Graduate Certificate Program in Theological Studies, and admission as a Special Student is a Bachelor’s Degree (or its educational equivalent) from a university recognized by the Association of Universities and Colleges in Canada or the Council for Higher Education in the United States.
 Applicants to the MDiv Program, Graduate Certificate Program, and as a Special Student are expected to have attained an average of at least 70% or a ‘B’ grade (or the grade point average equivalent) in their undergraduate program.